HESOFTS/sexten_2017/fermi/analysis_crab.md

 ![Crab nebula fit model](crab_nebula_fit.png)

+The color codes are:

+* Black - summed model
+* Red - first source in results.dat file
+* Green - second source
+* Blue - third source
+* Magenta - fourth source
+* Cyan - the fifth source
+* repetition of the colors starting from red

+So it's difficult to find Crab spectrum since it is almost at the end of result.dat :(

 ![Crab nebula fit residuals](crab_nebula_residuals.png)

+The residuals are not so good: this means that the model probably is too simple, but just to learn how to produce a simple model is fine.

 **Remember to scale the fluxes of the sources, including the Crab, by 2.5!!!
 This is because we removed data when cutting on the pulse phase.**